kielni/starbound-asset-doc/README.md

 - get the location of your unpacked Starbound assets (here: `unpacked/` under the Starbound directory)

-- in the Starbound directory (ie: Steam/steamapps/common/Starbound)
+- in a terminal the Starbound directory (ie: Steam/steamapps/common/Starbound)

     git clone https://github.com/kielni/starbound-asset-doc.git
     cd starbound-asset-doc
     pip install -r requirements.txt

+- then run this to index the content and start the server

     python3 index.py ../unpacked

 - go to http://localhost:8000/asset-doc/index.html to browse the generated docs